vtalpaert/hackathon-hi-paris-2021/README.md

 ## Team and project overview

-Team members are Selma, Raphaël and Victor.
+Team members are Selma Azennar, Raphaël Teitgen and Victor Talpaert.
+Selma is a ENSAE and HEC student, passionate about yoga and data science.
+Victor likes recycling and half baked AI.
+Raphaël enjoys building computers and pushing ideas to their limits.
+Raphaël and Victor are both doctoral candidates from ENSTA Paris.

 Thank you guys !

 ### General strategy